Auto-generated

 4.2.1 Inferior Parietal Connection

 In visual stream models, FEF couples strongly with the superior parietal lobule areas 7PC, 7AM and 7AL.
-However, partial correlation reveals a stark contrast, not showing significant coupling of FEF to superior parietal regions 7AL, 7AM and 7PC, although still coupling bilaterally with inferior parietal regions of PF (left , ; right , ), PFop and PFcm.
+However, partial correlation reveals a strong contrast, not showing significant coupling of FEF to superior parietal regions 7AL, 7AM and 7PC, although still coupling bilaterally with inferior parietal regions of PF (left , ; right , ), PFop and PFcm.

 4.2.2 Premotor cluster (“How” Stream)